Congress 2017: 10 Years conhIT – Connecting Healthcare with innovative IT.

 The program is then worked out by the Congress Advisory Board, consisting of stakeholders of science, politics, users, industry and health insurance companies.

 |Call for Papers 2017 - deadline has already expired||17.10.16 - 18.11.16|

 Congress Sessions 2017

-- Dr. Michael Meyer, ZVEI - Electrical and Electronics Industry
+- Dr. Michael Meyer, German Electrical and Electronic Manufacturers' Association

 - Ekkehard Mittelstaedt, German Association of Healthcare IT Vendors (bvitg)

 The health industry has long become a “mega trend“.
 According to key health industry data provided by the Federal Ministry of Economics and Energy’s (BMWi) it is one of the German economy’s largest sectors.
 With its innovativeness and huge employment figures it represents a driving force for growth and jobs.

 In a tense environment characterised by a lack of specialists and limited resources, and with a growing demand for health products and services, policymakers hope that digitalisation will result in substantial efficiency and growth gains for Germany.
 Hopefully, this will benefit not only health insurance customers and contributors but health industry companies as well.
 That is reason enough to declare the health industry a cornerstone of the digital agenda, and to concentrate one’s efforts, make more efficient use of resources and to reap the best possible gains from digitalisation for Germany and its citizens.